meltano/meltano/docs/src/docs/quickstart.md

 Start exploring and analyzing your data and build dashboards with [Meltano Analyze](http://localhost:5000/analyze).

 :::tip
 Right now, models can not be added from inside Meltano's UI so you will need to return to your command line interface.
+This command line step is temporary, and the work to integrate it directly into Meltano's UI is being tracked in [Issue #651](https://gitlab.com/meltano/meltano/issues/651).
 :::

 To find a list of available models, run this command: